Roasted Brussel Sprouts and Asparagus

 Notes

-- Fridge: I almost never have leftovers of this dish but if you do, you can store leftovers in the fridge for up to 3 days.
-Reheat leftovers in the oven at 400F for 10 minutes.
+- Fridge: Store in airtight container for up to 3 days.
+Reheat leftovers in the oven at 400F for 10 minutes, or in the air fryer at 375F for 5-6 minutes.